 - 1. Test holes shall be drilled or augured as indicated on the Plans or in the "Special Provisions", or as directed by the Engineer.
 The Engineer will be the final authority concerning the location, depth, direction, and number of holes to be drilled or augured. - 2.
 The size and length of rods to be driven will be designated by the Engineer.
-The Contractor shall mark rods as directed by the Engineer and maintain the blow count as a written record. - 3.
-This work shall be considered a minor construction item, and the Proposal quantities may be increased or decreased or the item eliminated at the Engineer's discretion, without otherwise altering the Contract.
+The Contractor shall mark rods as directed by the Engineer and maintain the blow counts as a written record. - 3.
+This work shall be considered a minor construction item, and the Proposal quantities may be increased or decreased, or the item eliminated at the Engineer's discretion, without otherwise altering the Contract. - 4.
+Throughout the boring operations, the Contractor shall keep a continuous and accurate boring log of all sampling, coring, materials encountered during the drilling of each hole, and groundwater readings.
+He shall include a record of rods driven including number, size, length, and location.
+He shall also keep a complete record of the operations of installing the casing, recording the size and weight of the casing, weight and fall of the hammer and number of blows per foot required to drive the casing.
+A draft copy of the field driller's report shall be delivered to the Engineer within 24 hours after completion of the boring.
+The final copy of the field driller's report shall be submitted per Paragraph 2011.01.D.1.

-B. Site

-- 1. When the Engineer considers the conditions at the site unsuitable for the prosecution of the work, he may order the Contractor, in writing, to suspend work until suitable conditions exist.
+- B. Site - 1.
+When the Engineer considers the conditions at the site unsuitable for the prosecution of the work, he may order the Contractor, in writing, to suspend work until suitable conditions exist.
 Should work be thus suspended, on written order, additional time will be allowed for completion equal to the period during which the work was suspended.
 In accordance with Section GP-8.07, no additional compensation shall be paid the Contractor on account of such suspension. - 2.
-It is the Contractor's responsibility to satisfy himself as to the location of underground utilities in the immediate vicinity of the subsurface investigation so as to prevent damage to them.
-Should any damage to such utilities occur, the Contractor shall be required to bear the full cost of repairs and/or replacement of the utilities.

-3. The Contractor shall be required to do all necessary clearing and any other work necessary to move his equipment to, around and from the site.
+It is the Contractor's responsibility to verify the location of underground utilities, whether or not they are shown on the Plans, in the immediate vicinity of each boring in the subsurface investigation so as to prevent damage to the utilities.
+At a minimum, notify "Miss Utility" a minimum of 48 hours prior to the start of drilling work and excavate test pits in accordance Section 02012.
+In addition, the Contractor shall perform other means of verification to satisfy himself of underground utility locations.
+Should any damage to such utilities occur, the Contractor shall be required to bear the full cost of repairs and/or replacement of the utilities. - 3.
+The Contractor shall be required to do all necessary clearing and any other work necessary to move his equipment to, around and from the site.
 Each test hole drilled by the Contractor shall be suitably backfilled and leveled upon its completion and acceptance by the Engineer.
 At the completion of the work, the Contractor shall remove his equipment and leave the site in a clean condition acceptable to the Engineer.